cwilkers/kubevirt-gitops/setup/README.md

 Builds and prints on stdout updates to the ArgoCD custom resource to include health scripts (in Lua) for KubeVirt custom resources.
 This allows ArgoCD to better report the sync status of resources like DataVolumes and VMs that do not immediately become available.
-Expects `*.lua` scripts in the current directory with filenames in the form:
+Expects `*_health.lua` scripts in the current directory with filenames in the form:

      <apiVersion (only the vendor part before the /)>_<Resource Name>_health.lua

-cdi.kubevirt.io_DataVolume_health.lua
-kubevirt.io_VirtualMachine_health.lua

 **install.sh**